ntop/ntopng/doc/src/plugins/structure.rst

   flow; files found under the :code:`host` directory will be executed for every host; and so on.
   Sub-directories can be missing or empty, depending on whether the plugins wants to perform certain actions or not.
 See :ref:`User Scripts`.
+- :code:`ts_schemas`: contains timeseries schemas definitions.
+See :ref:`Timeseries Schemas`.
 - :code:`web_gui`: file to create custom ntopng pages and link them in the main ntopng menu.
-See :ref:`Web UI`.
+See :ref:`Custom Pages`.